ideka/AugTyr/README.md

 A better solution will be integrated into AugTyr in the future.

-### AugTyr's resolution is wrong, or it opens in the wrong screen
+### AugTyr's resolution is wrong

-Try the following for now.

-Create a shortcut for AugTyr.exe, then open its properties, and add the following at the end of the "Target" field:

-    -adapter [0] -screen-width [1] -screen-height [2]

-Change the `[0]` to set the screen, the `[1]` to set the width, and the `[2]` for the height.

-The result will look something like:

-    C:\Users\x\Desktop\AugTyr\AugTyr.exe -adapter 1 -screen-width 1920 -screen-height 1080

-Use that shortcut to open AugTyr.
+You can set the resolution you want explicitly in the user config file.

 ### I only see a black screen

 This has been reported to happen if Windows Aero is disabled.
-See if enabling it helps.
+Try enabling it.

+If that doesn't help, you can try the by color transparency mode.
+It's usually really slow, but it might fix the problem.
+Set the option to true in the user config file.

 ## Download